 In addition to lectures, tutorials and seminars, a number of assignments must be completed.
-Laboratory-based practical sessions and fieldwork are also important elements of the programme.
+Laboratory-based practical sessions and fieldwork are also important elements of the course.
 Taught module assessment is continuous, involving short tests, seminars, essays, practical reports, critical and computational analysis, field assignments and set project reports.
 The research project module is examined through written dissertation and seminar presentations by both examiners and the external examiner.

 The Institute of Aquaculture, with a rating of 2.45 in the latest Research Assessment Exercise (RAE), was graded the top aquaculture department in the UK.

 The Institute has been closely associated with the global expansion of aquaculture initially through developing and improving the existing production systems and the development of new farmed species.
 In recent years our research has focused on increasing the sustainability and reducing the environmental impact of these activities.

 This gives out students the unique opportunity to be associated with these activities and obtain an insight into all aspects of aquacultural sciences and development worldwide.

 You should expect to pay fees for every year you are in attendance and be aware fees are subject to revision and may increase annually.
 Students on programmes of study of more than one year should take this into account when applying.